Aftershokz Aeropex wireless bone conducting headphones

 - Lacking in instrumental definition

-There’s no shortage of fantastical ways to get your wireless audio kicks in 2019, from tiny, totally wireless noise-canceling earbuds to headphone sunglasses that beam sound into your ears from hidden micro-speakers.
-But even several years on, the bone-conduction headphones from Aftershokz, which bypass your ear canal via vibrating pads to buzz music through your skull, remain among the most intriguing ways to take your tunes along wherever you go.
+There’s no shortage of fantastical ways to get your wireless audio kicks in 2019, from tiny, totally wireless noise-canceling earbuds to headphone sunglasses that beam sound into your ears via hidden micro-speakers.
+But even several years on, bone-conduction headphones from Aftershokz, which bypass your ear canal via vibrating pads to buzz music through your skull, remain among the most intriguing ways to take your tunes along wherever you go.

 The latest from Aftershokz, the Aeropex, are the company’s smallest, sleekest, and most advanced bone conductors yet.
 And with so many new contenders in the wire-free space, they need to be.
 After several years away, I was happy to discover the Aftershokz still hold a spot among the audio world’s most convenient wireless contraptions.